 Throughout the group design project, teams will have assessed, had audited, and refined an RRI assessment.
 Highlighting possible ethical, environmental and societal impacts, and related stakeholders is designed to provide a strong motivation for the final 1st year course.

-The foundation year will end with the Marine Energy and the Environment course.
-This will be the first of two residential courses held at the Scottish Association for Marine Science (SAMS) on the west coast of Scotland.
-It will give students an understanding of the key oceanographic systems and living features of coastal marine environments from an ecological perspective as they impinge on ORE developments and their consenting requirements.
-Background biology of key habitats and species groups will be introduced along with their likely vulnerabilities to interactions (negative or positive) to device construction or operation.
-The most common survey and data processing techniques will be introduced along with practical demonstrations both in the laboratory and at sea.
-Particular attention will be paid to the differences, difficulties and financial costs of collecting data relevant to consenting decisions in high energy environments.
+Students will gain an understanding of the key elements (living and non-living) of coastal and offshore marine environments from an ecological perspective, focusing on how they impinge on ORE developments and their consenting requirements.
+They will be introduced to background biology of key species groups and habitats along with likely sensitivity to impacts (negative or positive) by ORE construction and operation.
+Standard survey and data processing techniques will be introduced along with practical demonstrations, including multiple fieldtrips to sites of ORE significance to observe these dynamic environments and wildlife first-hand.
+Particular attention is paid to the complexities and resource requirements of collecting data relevant to consenting decisions in high energy environments.

 Summer Schools and Distance Learning

 This course broadens students’ understanding of the diversity of uses and users of marine space and resources, and how they impact site selection, planning processes and can create compromises for marine renewable energy developments.
 Methods used to engage with communities and balance societal interests (Social Impact Assessments and Marine Spatial Planning) will be discussed within the context of changing UK and devolved legislation.
 The statutory and recommended processes for assessing the social impacts of ORE developments will be covered to a level where students will understand the relevance and timescales within broader environmental consenting processes.
 Topics will include: introduction to diversity of marine resource use and users; methods for engaging with society; marine governance, policy, and planning; and an overview of assessment mechanisms.